kyma-project/serverless/components/serverless/design/glossary_proposal.md

 Currently, Serverless in Kyma consists of two projects:

 - [function-controller](../README.md)() -
-  responsible for running a Function on a Kubernetes cluster
+  responsible for running a Function in a Kubernetes cluster
 - [serverless-manager](https://github.com/kyma-project/serverless-manager) - responsible for installation and
   configuration of Serverless